zurgeg/gingerit/README.rst

 Thanks
 ------

-Thank you for [Ginger Proofreader](http://www.gingersoftware.com/) for such awesome service.
+Thank you for  `Ginger Proofreader <http://www.gingersoftware.com/>`_ for such awesome service.
 Hope they will keep it free :)

-Thanks to @subosito for this inspriration https://github.com/subosito/gingerice (Ruby Gem)
+Thanks to @subosito for this inspriration `Gingerice <https://github.com/subosito/gingerice>`_